 Once you’ve given thought to all the above, start to map everything out in a mind map or any other way that you can best visually all the information you have and narrow everything down to a single topic that you think will work best for your audience and business.

 The abstract is an opportunity for the reader to read a concise overview of the white paper’s main points.
-A good abstract is an overview of the issue at hand.
-Someone should be able to read the abstract and then describe to someone else what the white paper is about.
+A good abstract is an overview that allows someone to easily understand what the white paper is about and get them interested.
 But they shouldn’t know the answer to the solution just yet.
-Don’t reveal too much, but provide enough information and background to keep the reader interested.
+Don’t reveal too much, just provide enough information and background to pique the interest of the reader.

 The problem statement very concisely describes the main issue the white paper will address.
-Try to get this down to one clear sentence in an easy-to-understand way.
-After reading the problem statement and the abstract the reader should have a clear understanding of the topic at hand and the primary problem that’s going to be solved.
+Try to get this down to one clear sentence.
+After reading the problem statement and the abstract the reader should have a clear understanding of the topic at hand and the primary problem being addressed.

-The background section provides needed context about the topic at hand, perhaps some history on the topic too.
-If you’re conducting original research for your white paper, then in this section, or following this section you’ll want to include a “methods” section after the background section, similar to a scientific paper where you outline the research methods used to gather your data.
+The background section provides needed context about the topic at hand, and why it’s important and relevant.
+If you’re conducting original research for your white paper, then in this section you’ll want to include your methods, similar to a scientific paper where you outline the research methods used to gather your data.

-After you’ve discussed the solution, it’s time to write a conclusion.
-This section summarizes the findings of the white paper, the implications of the solution, and recommendations based on the solution are provided (which could be a call to action for your offering).
+After you’ve discussed the data and solution, it’s time to write a conclusion.
+This section summarizes key findings of the white paper and provides recommendations (which could be a call to action for the offering).

 All good white papers back up statements with statistics from primary sources.
 Include a reference list that allows readers to easily access the sources you’ve cited.
 This will add credibility to your document and help your readers out.
 How you cite is up to you, but usually, there is a trend within an industry you can follow, such as MLA or APA citation styles.
-There’s no right or wrong.
+APA is most common.

 Writing a white paper isn’t easy, but it’s worth it.
 While there is no ‘ideal’ way to write a white paper, here are some tips that will help out!